VysotskiVadim/VysotskiVadim.blog/_drafts/2023-05-05-pragmatic-programmer-book.markdown

 ### Others

-Good enough software today is better than perfect software tomorrow.
+Usually, good enough software today is better than perfect software tomorrow.
+`Topic 5.
+Good-Enough Software`

 Perfection is achieved when there is nothing more to remove.
+`Topic 45.
+The Requirements Pit`

 Making code easier to change (aka ETC) is a common denominator among all principles (such as SOLID, KISS, DRY, etc.), laws (like the Law of Demeter), and best practices (such as decoupling).
+`Topic 8.
+The Essence of Good Design`

-Team structure dictates the code structure.
+Team structure dictates the code structure(aka Conway's Law).
+`Topic 47.
+Working Together`.

 Estimation units represent certainty.
 Compare estimates: "half a year" and 181 day, which one represents more certainty?
+`Topic 15.
+Estimating.`

-Software development has more in common with gardening than with building.
+Software development has more in common with gardening than with building, it's more organic than concrete.
+`Topic 40.
+Refactoring.`